-Data quality is a pressing concern for organizations, but what exactly does it entail, and how can you measure it effectively?
+Data quality is a pressing concern for organisations, but what exactly does it entail, and how can you measure it effectively?
 Furthermore, identifying data issues is just the beginning – the real challenge lies in automating their resolution within your data preparation processes.

 Omniscope offers a comprehensive solution by enabling the creation of multiple data validation rules and automating transformation processes within a unified environment.

-By maintaining and adjusting the data workflow logic over time you will ensure the data quality model can identify and remedy any anomalies, and that your data is transformed in a consistent and transparent way.
+By maintaining and adjusting the data workflow logic over time, you will ensure the data quality model can identify and remedy any anomalies, and that your data is transformed in a consistent and transparent way.

-In this article we will look at:
+In this article, we will look at:

-• Data type and format violations
+- Data type and format violations

-• Inconsistencies in capitalisation or spelling
+- Inconsistencies in capitalisation and spelling

-• Rule violations alerts
+- Rule violation alerts

 Diagnostic phase